Al Warsan Lakes - return to Central Region

 Since early 2009 the lakes are walled in by a solid cement fence, and it looked like it would be turned into a nature reserve, but as of today no information is available as to how this will be managed.

-Since early 2012 local security have asked birders to leave the area and to get access permission from the office at Dragon Mart, but the details on how to do this is unknown.
+Local security have asked birders to leave the area and to get access permission from the office at Dragon Mart, but the details on how to do this is unknown.
 Some birders manage to access without being chased away, so it's still worth a try.

 A link from the master developer